Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-to search for the proton decay, atmospheric and astrophysical neutrinos.\\Kamioka was made up of a cylindrical tank of total volume 4.5 ktons, filled with pure water.
-A total of 980 inward looking PMTs are used to study the inner volume of 2.14 kton to detect the \~{C}erenkov light produced by the particle traversing the water\cite{de2001experimentalist}.\\The Kamiokande operated in the two different phases.
-The second phase was installed in 1985 after correcting the radon contamination.
-Kamiokande-II observed 11 events of thermal neutrinos in February 1987 produced by the supernova 1987A that took place about $1.6\times10^{5}$ light years (\textit{ly}) away in the large Magellanic Cloud\cite{suzuki2009history}.
-This event gave rise to a new branch in modern physics known as \textit{\textbf{Neutrino Cosmology}}.
-The first ever detection of astrophyical neutrinos provided Masatoshi Koshiba with the Nobel prize in 2002 alogwith Raymond Davis Jr. and Riccardo Giacconi.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Kamioka Japan \task \textbf{Period:} 1986-'95 \task \textbf{Type:} $\nu_{e}$ \task \textbf{Detection Technique:} Cherenkov \end{tasks} The Kamiokande experiment was constructed with the aim to search for the proton decay, atmospheric and astrophysical neutrinos.\\Kamioka was made up of a cylindrical tank of total volume 4.5 ktons, filled with pure ordinary water $H_{2}O$.
+A total of 980 inward looking PMTs are used to study the inner volume of 2.14 kton to detect the Cherenkov light produced by the particle traversing the water\cite{de2001experimentalist}.\\Kamiokande observed 11 events of thermal neutrinos in February 1987 produced by the supernova 1987A that took place about $1.6\times10^{5}$ light years away in the large Magellanic Cloud\cite{suzuki2009history}.
+This event gave rise to a new branch in modern physics known as \textbf{\textit{Neutrino Astronomy}}.
+The first ever detection of astrophyical neutrinos provided Masatoshi Koshiba with the Nobel prize in 2002 along with Raymond Davis Jr. and Riccardo Giacconi.